Skyscanner/backpack-android/docs/ARCHITECTURE.md

-## Backpack-android architecture overview:
+## backpack-android architecture overview:

-`backpack-android is a traditional Gradle Android lib project, composed of two modules.
+`backpack-android` is a traditional Gradle Android lib project, composed of two modules.

 - app: The example app
 - Backpack: The Backpack Android components